-Lousiana Tech University Engineering & Business Grad Exits Software Company and retires before the age of 35
+Louisiana Tech University Engineering & Business Grad Exits Software Company and Retires before the Age of 35

-“If more people knew about the amazing things Louisiana Tech University does, every parent would want their children to be a Bulldog!” – Alane Boyd
+“If more people knew about the amazing things Louisiana Tech University does, every parent would want their child to be a Bulldog!” – Alane Boyd

-Alane Boyd graduated in 2006 with a double major in Construction Engineering Technology and Business Management & Entrepreneurship at Louisiana Tech University.
-Graduating only 12 years ago, she is celebrating exiting her software company.
-She credits her education and experiences to Louisiana Tech Univesity, and specifically the University’s Trenchless Technology Center for the foundation to her success.
+Alane Boyd graduated in 2006 with a double major in construction engineering technology, and business management and entrepreneurship at Louisiana Tech University.
+Graduating only 12 years ago, she is celebrating her recent exit of her software company.
+She credits her education and experiences at Louisiana Tech University, and specifically the university’s Trenchless Technology Center, for the foundation to her success.

-She can specifically remember the classes and professors that made an impact on her life and future successes.
+She can vividly remember the professors and classes that made an impact on her life and future successes.
 “I went into engineering because I loved math.
 I luckily had the confidence to dive right in.
 My professors were amazing!
-Specifically, Dr. Saber, who is no longer with LA Tech University, and Dr. Sterling, now the Faculty Emeritus for the Trenchless Technology Center.
+Specifically Dr. Saber, who is no longer with LA Tech University, and Dr. Sterling, now the faculty emeritus for the Trenchless Technology Center.
 They were always informing me of scholarships and opportunities that would allow me to further my career.
 In fact, I was offered a position in the engineering field before I even graduated because of the introductions they made for me.”

-Boyd found her way to San Diego and began working with business partner, Micah Johnson.
-After almost a decade in San Diego, they decided they needed a more centrally located office with having so many eastern clients.
-Remembering her love for Ruston, LA and Louisiana Tech University, they settled on Cookeville, TN, home of Tennessee Tech University.
+Boyd found her way to San Diego and began working with business partner Micah Johnson.
+After almost a decade in San Diego, they decided they needed a more centrally located office for their many eastern clients.
+Remembering her love for Ruston and Louisiana Tech University, they settled on Cookeville, Tennessee, home of Tennessee Tech University.

 “It is amazing how many LA Tech alumni I run into in Cookeville.
-I currently serve on the Impact Leadership’s Board of Directors with Mark Hutchins.
-He is a fellow LA Tech alumni and entrepreneur who owns Ekamor.
+I currently serve on the Impact Leadership’s board of directors with Mark Hutchins.
+He is a fellow LA Tech alumni and an entrepreneur who owns Ekamor.
 When we are not discussing business, we love reminiscing about our time in Ruston and at Louisiana Tech.”

-As a part of the engineering curriculum, you are required to take a basic software coding class.
-This basic coding class ended up giving Boyd the knowledge to troubleshoot everything from HTML in email marketing to designing mockups for proposals with Google Chrome’s Developer Tools.
+The University requires you to take a basic software coding class as part of the engineering curriculum.
+This basic coding class ended up giving Boyd the knowledge to troubleshoot everything from HTML in email marketing to designing mock-ups for proposals with Google Chrome’s developer tools.

 “Every piece of knowledge I gained in my college years has been executed into my career.
-I am very thankful for my decision on choosing Louisiana Tech over all other options.”
+I am very thankful for my decision to choose Louisiana Tech over all other options.”

 Boyd is far from taking it easy.
-She has started two new startups, heartmindsoul.me (coming soon) and bgboco.com.
-She is also doing guest speaking and seminars to help other business owners, especially women, successfully grow their companies and even develop software themselves.
+She has begun two new startups, heartmindsoul.me (coming soon) and bgboco.com.
+She is also guest speaking and hosting seminars to help other business owners, especially women, successfully grow their companies and even develop software themselves.
 “I joke that I am retired now, but I am far from retirement.
-I have also become the director of the nonprofit 100 Girls of Code, which empowers females to go into STEM.
-I am extremely passionate about getting women interested in the world of STEM.
+I’ve also become the director of the nonprofit 100 Girls of Code, which empowers females to go into STEM.
+I’m extremely passionate about getting women interested in the world of STEM.
 When I was in my engineering classes, I was often the only female.”